MarcoTrapani/Portfolio/case-studies/bannerlord/technical-appendix.md

 A bug such as “lord duplicated after reload” may be relatively straightforward to isolate.

-A complaint such as “late-game wars feel arbitrary” is more difficult, it may depend on dozens of variables:
+A complaint such as “late-game wars feel arbitrary” is more difficult to isolate because it may depend on dozens of variables:

 * campaign day
 * kingdom strength